Uterra to invest $20mln in Ras Al Khaimah’s first organic fertiliser project

 PHOTO

-Ras Al Khaimah: Uterra Middle East Agro Industries is investing USD 20 million in the next three years for the construction and development of Ras Al Khaimah’s first organic soil fertiliser project, which aims to revolutionalise agriculture, address environmental challenges and promote sustainability.
+RAS AL KHAIMAH: Uterra Middle East Agro Industries is investing $20 million in the next three years for the construction and development of Ras Al Khaimah’s first organic soil fertiliser project, which aims to revolutionalise agriculture, address environmental challenges and promote sustainability.

 A part of a multi-national UniPax Investment Group, Uterra has acquired a land plot of approximately 33,000 m2 in Al Ghail Industrial Zone to build a sustainable biosphere cluster.
 At the new facility, the company will produce high-efficiency micro-biological organic fertiliser for agriculture and carry out research and scientific work on the creation of unique methods of cultivating plants, medicinal and valuable fungi.
 The company will also be farming fruits, vegetables and berries, both indoors and outdoors, and conduct organic animal husbandry.